Legally reviewed by:

 Dog sitters are champions among men.
 Whether a family is going out of town or needs help contending with a dog during working hours, dog sitters step in and make sure that a dog is well taken care of.
 That said, no dog sitter is perfect.
-A dog sitter unaware of a dog’s violent or mischievous behavior can bear witness to dog bites that compromise your well-being.
+A dog sitter, unaware of a dog’s violent or mischievous behavior, can bear witness to dog bites that compromise your well-being.

 Dog Bite Laws in California

 However, there are exceptions to this dog bite rule that impact how liability may be assigned should a dog sitter be in the picture.
-Specifically, strict liability does not apply to dog bite accident cases when it is not the dog’s owner who is being sued for a dog’s misconduct.
+Specifically, strict liability does not apply to dog bite accident cases when it is not the dog’s owner who is being sued for the dog’s misconduct.

 This means that dog bite victims don’t benefit from strict liability when taking up a lawsuit against a dog sitter, even if the situation specifically allows them to do so.
-Similarly, if a dog bite victim antagonized the dog in question or accepted liability for their losses, victims don’t benefit from strict liability.
+Similarly, if a dog bite victim antagonized the dog in question or accepted liability for their losses, they don’t benefit from strict liability.

 Understanding a Dog Sitter’s Role in a Dog Bite Accident